macik09/Vulnforum/challenge_solutions.md

 - **Description:** The application's comment functionality fails to adequately sanitize user input before rendering it to other users.
 This allows an attacker to embed malicious HTML/JavaScript (the provided payload) into a comment.
 When a victim views the affected comment, the script executes in their context, bypassing security measures to steal sensitive local data (the authentication token).

-- **MASTG Mapping:**

-    - **MASTG-API-0001:** All data and parameters are validated and sanitized on the server side.
-(The server failed to sanitize the comment body.)

-    - **MASTG-CODE-0003:** Sensitive functions (like viewing article comments) should prevent the execution of untrusted code.

 ### 2\.
 Tools Required